EMCQSL Faculty

 Gerard M. Castro, Ph.D., MPH

-Dr. Gerry Castro is the Director of Quality Improvement of the Society to Improve Diagnosis in Medicine (SIDM), where he administers the portfolio of programs and research.
-Prior to joining SIDM, he was the Project Director for Patient Safety Initiatives in the Office of Patient Safety at the Joint Commission on Accreditation of Healthcare Organizations (Joint Commission).
+Dr. Gerry Castro is the Managing Director of Research, Policy, and Quality Improvement at ATW Health Solutions.
+At ATW, he will be supporting the AHRQ Diagnostic Safety Coordinating Center as well as working across the organization to expand research and quality improvement program capabilities.
+His previous role was with Society to Improve Diagnosis in Medicine (SIDM) as the Director of Quality Improvement.
+Prior to SIDM, he was the Project Director for Patient Safety Initiatives in the Office of Patient Safety at the Joint Commission on Accreditation of Healthcare Organizations (Joint Commission).
 His professional efforts are focused on improving patient safety through defining and applying evidence-based strategies in health care.
 Dr. Castro was the Principal Investigator for the Office of the National Coordinator for Health IT project “Investigations of Health IT-related Deaths, Serious Injuries or Unsafe Conditions.”
 He was a member of the AHRQ Diagnostic Centers of Excellence Special Emphasis Panel, AAMI Foundation Board of Directors, as well as the NQF Common Formats and HIT Patient Safety and Expert Panels.

 He received his undergraduate degree from Loyola University in Chicago and his Master of Public Health degree from the University of Illinois at Chicago in health policy and administration.
 He received a Ph.D. in Public Health Sciences at the University of Illinois at Chicago, focusing on patient safety and safety event analysis.